Halloween terror: 4 killed at Northern California party

 Gunshots were reported at about 10:45 p.m.
-Thursday at the large home, surrounded by trees and up a steep hill in the wealthy San Francisco suburb of Orinda, where more than 100 people had gathered, police said.
-The home had been rented on Airbnb by a woman who told the owner her dozen family members needed a place with fresh air, the person with knowledge of the transaction told The Associated Press.
+Thursday at the large home in the wealthy San Francisco suburb of Orinda where more than 100 people had gathered, police said.
+The home, surrounded by trees and up a steep driveway, had been rented on Airbnb by a woman who told the owner her dozen family members needed a location with fresh air, the person with knowledge of the transaction told The Associated Press.

-The renter, whose name and hometown have not been disclosed, told the homeowner that her family members had asthma and needed a place with fresh air.
+The renter, whose name and hometown have not been disclosed, told the homeowner that her family members had asthma and needed a place to escape the smoky air.
 A giant wildfire burning in Sonoma County about 60 miles (97 kilometers) north of Orinda earlier in the week forced tens of thousands to evacuate and fouled the air over a wide area.

+Michael Wang, who owns the 4,000-square-foot (372-square-meter), four-bedroom house, said his wife reached out to the renter Thursday night after neighbors contacted them about the party.
+The renter said there were only a dozen people at the home.
+However, Wang said he could see more people on video from his doorbell camera.

+“We called the police.
+They were on the way to go there to stop them, but before we got there the neighbor already sent us a message saying there was a shooting,” he told the San Francisco Chronicle in a phone interview.
+“When we arrived there, the police were already there.”

-“We don’t have any reason to believe that they stayed in the area,” Cook said of the suspect or suspects.
+“We don’t have any reason to believe that they stayed in the area,” Cook said.
 “We don’t have any reason to believe that they were from Orinda.”

-Cook did not address a possible motive or how many people are believed to be involved in the attack.
+Cook did not address a possible motive or whether more than one person was involved in the shooting that made people run out of the house in terror.

+The party apparently was advertised on social media and one attendee said he was inside the main floor, enjoying the music and watching people dance, when he heard shots and people started running.
+The screaming seemed to last forever, said Devan, who asked that his last name not be used because he feared for his safety.

+“Everybody started running, scrambling,” he said.
+“People were just collapsing and friends were helping friends.
+It was a scary situation and then as everyone is panicking and stuff, there were more shots.”

 Another Halloween party, in a rural area east of Salt Lake City , also ended in violence and left two men dead.
 A 22-year-old man was fatally stabbed and a 23-year-old man was shot to death at the party near the town of Roosevelt where about 20 people were drinking, said Duchesne County Sheriff Travis Tucker.
 Police had no motive and had made no arrests.